resolutionlife/terraform-provider-looker/docs/resources/group_group.md

 page_title: "looker_group_group Resource - terraform-provider-looker"
 subcategory: ""
 description: |-
-  This resource adds a single looker group to a parent group.
+  This resource adds a single Looker group to a parent group.
 If this resource is modified, it will be destroyed and recreated.
 ---

 # looker_group_group (Resource)

-This resource adds a single looker group to a parent group.
+This resource adds a single Looker group to a parent group.
 If this resource is modified, it will be destroyed and recreated.

 ## Example Usage